GPS Assists State Police In Arson Case

-Reliability of GPS Tracking is Questioned by Defense
+The Reliability of GPS Tracking is Questioned by Defense

-Sean McGinty, the defending attorney for Dreslinksi, has strongly emphasized that GPS data logger information is not 100% reliable and that the technology does have shortcomings.
+Sean McGinty, the defense attorney for Dreslinksi, has strongly emphasized that GPS data logger information is not 100% reliable and that the technology does have shortcomings.
 McGinty stated that without more physical evidence or any eyewitnesses how can the prosecution be so confident that the real criminals are captured?

 The trial is scheduled to start today and it is anticipated that it will conclude in a few short weeks.